On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Regularity of the unstable sets of , and

 By Proposition \ref{prop:mp} it follows that

 However, since $Z_1$ is decreasing and $Z_1(x) > 0$, it cannot happen that $\Sigma_-^2(y) + N_+^2(y) = 0$ if not also $N_-^2(y) = N_+^2(y)$. \end{proof}

-\section{Regularity of the unstable sets of $F, P_2^+(\text{II})$ and $P_3^-(\text{II})$}
+\section{Regularity of the unstable sets of $F$, $P_2^+(\mathrm{II})$ and $P_3^-(\mathrm{II})$}

-For the strength of Theorem \ref{thm:asymp6}, it would be interesting to know whether the sets of points which converge towards the past to $F$ and $P_2^+(\text{II}), P_3^-(\text{II})$, are in fact smooth manifolds, so as to verify that they are sets of measure zero within the phase space.
-The ideas here are similar to those of Theorem 16.1 of \cite{RinAtt}, but here we make use of the information we gathered about $B_1^+(\text{VI}_0)$ in Proposition \ref{prop:omega}.
-The set $\scr{F}_{\text{II}}$ is already covered in \cite{RinAtt}, so we omit it.

-\begin{prop} The unstable sets $\scr{P}^+_{\demph{VI}_0}, \scr{P}^-_{\demph{VI}_0}$ and $\scr{F}_{\demph{VI}_0}$ are (embedded) smooth submanifolds of $\bb{R}^4$ of dimensions~$1,1$ and $2$ respectively. \end{prop} \begin{proof} We deal with the case of $\scr{F}_{\text{VI}_0}$, the other two cases being similar and easier to handle, as they each consist of just a single heteroclinic orbit.\footnote{ Generally there are two one-dimensional unstable manifolds in case of a single positive eigenvalue, but due to the restrictions of our phase space, one of those orbits is not part of the phase space; for $F$ this comes from the restriction $N_- > 0$, and for $P_j^\pm(\text{II})$ it comes from the restriction $N_- > \abs{N_+}$.}
+For the strength of Theorem \ref{thm:asymp6}, it would be interesting to know whether the sets of points which converge towards the past to $F$ and $P_2^+(\mathrm{II}), P_3^-(\mathrm{II})$, are in fact smooth manifolds, so as to verify that they are sets of measure zero within the phase space.
+The ideas here are similar to those of Theorem 16.1 of \cite{RingstromBianchiIX}, but here we make use of the information we gathered about $B_1^+(\mathrm{VI}_0)$ in Proposition \ref{prop:omega}.
+The set $\scr{F}_{\mathrm{II}}$ is already covered in \cite{RingstromBianchiIX}, so we omit it. \begin{prop} The unstable sets $\scr{P}^+_{\mathrm{VI}_0}, \scr{P}^-_{\mathrm{VI}_0}$ and $\scr{F}_{\mathrm{VI}_0}$ are (embedded) smooth submanifolds of $\bb{R}^4$ of dimensions~$1,1$ and $2$ respectively. \end{prop} \begin{proof} We deal with the case of $\scr{F}_{\mathrm{VI}_0}$, the other two cases being similar and easier to handle, as they each consist of just a single heteroclinic orbit.\footnote{ Generally there are two one-dimensional unstable manifolds in case of a single positive eigenvalue, but due to the restrictions of our phase space, one of those orbits is not part of the phase space; for $F$ this comes from the restriction $N_- > 0$, and for $P_j^\pm(\mathrm{II})$ it comes from the restriction $N_- > \abs{N_+}$.}

-We claim first that there is a neighbourhood $U$ of $F$ such that $U \cap \scr{F}_{\text{VI}_0} = U \cap M_F$, where $M_F$ is the local unstable manifold of dimension two guaranteed by the Stable Manifold Theorem (see e.g. Theorem 1.3.2 of \cite{GHDyn}).
-Let us assume such a $U$ does not exist; we may then select a sequence of points $(x_k)_k \subset \scr{F}_{\text{VI}_0}$, $x_k \notin M_F$, converging to $F$ as $k \to \infty$ and such that $\vp^\tau(x_k)$ converges to $F$ as $\tau \to -\infty$.
+We claim first that there is a neighbourhood $U$ of $F$ such that $U \cap \scr{F}_{\mathrm{VI}_0} = U \cap M_F$, where $M_F \subset B_1^+(\mathrm{VI}_0)$ is the local unstable manifold of dimension two guaranteed by the Stable Manifold Theorem (see e.g. Theorem 1.3.2 of \cite{GuckenheimerHolmes}).
+Let us assume such a $U$ does not exist; we may then select a sequence of points $(x_k)_k \subset \scr{F}_{\mathrm{VI}_0}$, $x_k \notin M_F$, converging to $F$ as $k \to \infty$ and such that $\vp^\tau(x_k)$ converges to $F$ as $\tau \to -\infty$.